Featured: Incognito by Khaled Talib

 As the world mourns for the pope, a frantic search begins in Italy and beyond its borders amid speculation that the Holy See may know more than they are telling.

-Ayden Tanner, a former British SAS commando officer — who is officially dead — is dispatched with two other crew members to find the Supreme Pontiff by The League of Invisible Knights, a covert division of Anonymous that aims to bring about the triumph of good over evil.
+Ayden Tanner, a former British SAS commando officer — who is officially dead — is dispatched with two other crew members to find the Supreme Pontiff by The League of Invisible Knights, a covert division of Anonymous.

 In a gasping chase that races from the snowy mountains of Switzerland to the secret passages under Saint Peter’s Basilica to the hilly terrains of Istanbul to the harsh desert air of Egypt, Ayden and his crew are forced to match wits with lethal assassins as they struggle on a desperate quest to prevent a terrifying tomorrow.

-Khaled Talib is a former magazine journalist with local and international exposure.
-He has authored three thrillers since 2014, some which have been translated into Spanish, Italian and Portuguese.
+Khaled Talib is a former magazine journalist and Public Relations consultant.
+He has authored four thrillers since 2014.

-The author’s works have been praised by New York Times bestselling author Gayle Lynds, NY Times bestselling author Ruth Harris, USA Today bestselling author Jon Land, NY Times bestselling author Keith Thomson, K.J.
+The author’s works have been praised by New York Times bestselling author Gayle Lynds, million-copy New York Times bestselling author Ruth Harris, USA Today bestselling author Jon Land, New York Times bestselling author Keith Thomson, K.J.
 Howe, and Jon McGoran.

-His debut thriller, Smokescreen, was listed as one of the six “boundary-breaking indies” in 2016 by the IndieReader.
-His second novel, Incognito, won the Silver Award for the AuthorsDB Book Cover Contest 2017.
-Gun Kiss is his third novel.
+His debut thriller, Smokescreen, was listed as one of the six “boundary-breaking indies” in 2016 by IndieReader.
+His new thriller, Far Out, a standalone thriller to Gun Kiss, will be released by Running Wild Press next year.